Nagasaki45/krihelinator/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Running without the pipeline in the background:

-    NO_PIPELINE=1 iex -S mix
-    # In production
+By default, the pipeline is disabled, unable with with:

-    docker-compose run --rm -e NO_PIPELINE=1 web iex -S mix
+    docker-compose run --rm -e PIPELINE=1 web iex -S mix

 ## Scripts